Toggle menu

 On rare occasions people die within South Ayrshire Council area with no traceable relatives or executor to organise funeral arrangements for the deceased person.

-Where it appears that no arrangements for the funeral of a deceased person have been made or are being made, using powers under Section 87 of the Burial and Cremation (Scotland) Act 2016 the Council's Environmental Health team may step in to make suitable arrangements for the funeral.
+Where it appears that no arrangements for the funeral of a deceased person have been made or are being made, using powers under Section 87 of the Burial and Cremation (Scotland) Act 2016, South Ayrshire Council, Environmental Health may step in to make suitable arrangements for the funeral.

 This service is only provided in circumstances where no one else is arranging a funeral and the person has died within South Ayrshire.